venasolutions/bosk/docs/guide.md

 Note that the factory accepts the `Bosk` object itself, even though this object is still under construction.
 The reason for this is to allow drivers to create `Reference` objects, which requires the `Bosk` (which behaves as a `Reference` factory).
-During the `DriverFactory`, the bosk object can be used for anything that doesn't involve accessing the driver or the state tree, because neither of these is ready yet at the time the factory is called.
+During the execution of `DriverFactory`, the bosk object can be used for anything that doesn't involve accessing the driver or the state tree, because neither of these is ready yet at the time the factory is called.
-Other functionality, like creating references, or `Bosk.instanceID()`, works as expected.
+Other operations, like creating references, or `Bosk.instanceID()`, work as expected.

 ##### State tree initialization